Work with your Department Chair or Program Director to:

 6. On-campus dining for the event itself:

-- You must first contact the Event Management office (2885) to set up an appropriate venue for your event and to work out set ups.
+- You must first contact the Event Management office (x2885) to set up an appropriate venue for your event and to work out arrangements.

-If you experience any difficulty in this process call Mary Reed, Event Catering Coordinator in the Event Management office (5347) for assistance.
+If you experience any difficulty in this process call Mary Reed, Dept. of Event Management (x2885) for assistance.

 - Individual invitations to appropriate faculty and students.
 An RSVP is required for dinners.
 Dining services will need your final count 48 hours before the event.
 (They allow for 10% variation either way and charge for the actual number served within that range.
 You should therefore over-invite slightly to get the number you hope to have attend, since there will inevitably be some no-shows).

 - Obtain a W-9 form from your department coordinator or from Human Resources and either have the speaker fill it out in advance and return it, in order to receive the honorarium while still on campus, or have the speaker complete the form while on campus and arrange for the honorarium to be mailed later.
 Non-U.S. citizens who do not have a Social Security number do not need to complete this form; just write "Foreign National; No Social Security Number" on the voucher.